Toryan/portfolio-ryan-thomas/reports/presentation-prompts.md

 -   It suggestions a correlation (between money donated and voting yes) where there is none.
 -   There is no comparison, just raw numbers and an ideological implication.

-Comments from peers

--   Are there additional deceptive practices that have not been mentioned?
--   Other comments
--   etc

 **The redesigned graph**

 State the number of observations: 100